apache/nuttx/configs/mbed/README.txt

 Configurations
 ^^^^^^^^^^^^^^

-Each mbed configuration is maintained in a sudirectory and can be selected as follow:
+Each mbed configuration is maintained in a sub-directory and can be selected as follow:

     cd tools